 Between the 2nd and 3rd century it was the Satawahanas who ruled this place.
 And by the 4th century, it was conquered by Samudragupta.
 After him, this region came under the rule of Sarabhpuri Kings and Nala Kings sometime around the 5th or 6th centuries.
 Later on, in history, Somavanshi kings, Tumman kings also ruled this part of the geographical land.
 And it is also believed that King Ramachandra from this dynasty established the city of Raipur and then subsequently made it the capital of his kingdom.

-1. Gandhi Udyan.
 A peaceful spot situated away from the hustle-bustle life of the city Raipur, nestled in the lush green forests.
-Greenery is not the only thing about this place that will leave you stunned, tiled tracks, blossoming flowers along with beautiful lighting will impress you highly too.
+Greenery is not the only thing about this place that will leave you stunned, tiled tracks, blossoming flowers along beautiful lighting will impress you highly too.

-2. Urja Park.
-Considered as the best place for those who wish to experience the wonderful weekend outings, Urja Park is situated at the Mana Road in the centre of the city.
+Considered as the best place for those who wish to experience wonderful weekend outings, Urja Park is situated at Mana Road in the center of the city.
 This place has a well-maintained garden along with a sparkling lake.

-By Train.
 Raipur Junction is the best option to reach here by train.
 It is situated on the Howrah-Nagpur-Mumbai line.
-Due to good connectivity and passenger traffic, this railway station is considered as one amongst the few highest revenue-generating railway stations.
+Due to good connectivity and passenger traffic, this railway station is considered one of the few highest revenue-generating railway stations.
 Because of all these factors, it was even given the tag of being an A-1 grade station in our country.
 From the station, you can easily get yourself a cab or some other means of local transportation.